svnm/swipr/README.md

 [codepen example](http://codepen.io/StevenIseki/pen/uilcC)

 - <b>add some html</b>

-- your container
-- swipr wrapper element
-- then your li slides with whatever content you like
+<i>your container, swipr wrapper element and your li slides with whatever content you like</i>

 ```html
 <div class="swipr_example">